Read the book and email me when you pick your party date! Join these 21 others from December!

 Collect RSVPs

 Once you get three yes replies from your core group, make an RSVP page and start inviting a wider audience, which I call “great guests.”
-I suggest using one of these platforms.
+I suggest using one of these platforms or check out these top Evite alternatives.

 Keep reading to see the RSVP that Noah used for his apartment party.